Bodhinaut/ruby_codewars/README.md

 *Your function should return true if the hand is a flush, false otherwise.

 *The possible card values are 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A

+### camelCase
+* takes in a string with - or _ and transforms the string into a string with camel case, camel-case-yes turns into camelCaseYes